captainjono/SlothBot/src/SlothBot.Bridge/README.md

 ```

 ### SlothBot speaks your language...
-Talking with _SlothBot_ should be more like talking with a friend. you dont have to be precise
+Talking with SlothBot should be more like talking with a friend. you dont have to be precise
 > **_future_**  He will understand your slang terms and look in your sentances for commands

 ### ... and lastly, is my tool already bridged?!
-bridge current supports apps of type
+bridge supports apps of type
 - [x] any .exe, .bat, .sh
 - [ ] method from a .dll